McAllen Miller International Airport: Facilities

 The airport has one terminal with six gates.
 In early 2006, Gate 5 opened on the main concourse due to the arrival of Delta Connection.

-In 2008 a terminal capacity study assessed the future needs of the airport and possible terminal expansion to include eight gates, larger ticketing/office area, TSA security area queue.
-Paid parking at the airport began on November 15, 2007 with the economy, long-term and short-term lots.
+In 2008, a terminal capacity study assessed the future needs of the airport and possible terminal expansion to include eight gates, a larger ticketing/office area, and a TSA security area queue.
+Paid parking at the airport began on November 15, 2007, with the economy, long-term and short-term lots.
 A revised terminal expansion project with one additional gate, larger passenger waiting areas, expansion of the TSA screening areas, and other facility modifications began in March 2012.

-In the year ending October 31, 2018 the airport had 56,613 aircraft operations, an average 155 per day: 62% general aviation, 17% military, 15% commercial airline and 6% air taxi.
+In the year ending October 31, 2018, the airport had 56,613 aircraft operations, an average of 155 per day: 62% general aviation, 17% military, 15% commercial airline and 6% air taxi.
 In December 2019, 105 aircraft were based at this airport: 49 single-engine, 21 multi-engine, 17 jet, 11 helicopter and 7 military.

 Expansion

-In March 2012 the airport underwent expansion, completed in 2014.
-Funding was combined from grants from the FAA and the TSA.
+In March 2012, the airport underwent expansion, completed in 2014.
+Funding was from grants combined from the FAA and the TSA.